Open access to scientific publications

 Open access to scientific publications is one of the key objectives of open science.
 The Research Council of Finland has long-established practices for supporting open access publishing.
 The science policy priorities and practical measures have depended on the timely practices of the scientific community.
 The requirements and practices of open science that apply to a Research Council funding decision should always be checked in the funding terms and conditions that are appended to the funding decision.
 This page presents the basic guidelines from the currently valid funding terms and the Research Council’s activities to promote open access to scientific publications.

-The easiest way to check whether a journal or publishing platform is compliant with Plan S is to use the Journal Checker Tool, a database developed by cOAlition S. For Finnish scientific journals, the Research Council exceptionally approves journals in which all peer-reviewed articles are published in a manner that is compliant with Plan S:n but other published material is not fully open access.
+The easiest way to check whether a journal or publishing platform is compliant with Plan S is to use the Journal Checker Tool, a database developed by cOAlition S. For Finnish scientific journals, the RCF exceptionally approves journals in which all peer-reviewed articles are published in a manner that is compliant with Plan S:n but other published material is not fully open access.

-Peer-reviewed scientific articles shall be published under a global licence that guarantees immediate access free of charge.
+Peer-reviewed scientific articles shall be published or self-archived under a global licence that guarantees immediate access free of charge.
 The licence must also guarantee the free redistribution and reproduction of article contents.
-This condition supports both the dissemination and reuse of research outputs and the researcher’s rights to the research outputs and the results presented in them.
+The condition supports both the dissemination and reuse of research outputs and the researcher’s rights to research outputs and the results presented in them.
+The licence must also guarantee the free redistribution and reproduction of article contents.
+As a rule, the RCF requires the use of Creative Commons Attribution (CC BY) 4.0, but also permits the use of licences CC BY-SA 4.0, CC0 and CC BY-ND.
+The articles may, subject to a licence, contain content produced by other authors, the copyright of which is not affected by the licences in question.
+It is not necessary to ask permission from the RCF for the use of permitted licences.
+This policy is applied retroactively to RCF funding decisions made after 2 November 2020.

 To support open access to peer-reviewed articles, cOAlition S has published detailed technical conditions for scientific journals, publication platforms and repositories.